 youth dramaturgy

-Are you aged between 12 and 16 and wondering how a play makes its way from the page to the stage?
-As a youth dramaturg, you’ll experience this process up close.
-From the first group reading of the script right through to one of the final rehearsals, you’ll be involved over five days of rehearsals and help shape the production.
+Are you between 12 and 16 years old and wondering how a play makes its way from the page to the stage?
+As a youth dramaturg, you will experience this process up close.
+From the first group reading of the script to one of the final rehearsals, you will be there to participate and help shape the production over five rehearsal days.

 Open Acting Training